CALL FOR EXPRESSION OF INTEREST (EOI)

 - Proposed budget for the tasks described in point 3.

-The project coordinating institution will invite to an online interview each of the three shortlisted applicants with best credentials.
 The award method will be the “best value for money” and the selected external evaluator will be the one offering the best quality/price ratio.
 The selected external evaluator will be requested to provide detailed documentation and evidence related to payment of due taxes and social security contributions.

 - Selection criteria

 The external evaluator (natural person, private entity or public law body) shall be selected on the basis of the professional and technical ability to perform the tasks described in this call and according to the following criteria:

 - At least 5 years of experience in project evaluation and/or as project manager